top of page

 "Am I gay man who happens to be deaf?
 Or a Deaf man who

-happens to be gay?"
+just happens to be gay?"

-I’m perfectly okay with your being a ho-ho-homo–
+Oh, I’m perfectly okay with your being a ho-ho-homo–

-Try “gay” Dad.
+Try “gay,” Dad.

 You can’t expect to get over being gay, deaf and Catholic all in the same lifetime.